 - 2. Start the engine, turn on the sprayer pump, and open the sprayer valve. - 3.
 Adjust the sprayer valve to increase the pressure to a high setting. - 4.
 Check the nozzles to ensure that they are all spraying correctly. - 5.
 Allow all water in the tank to spray out through the nozzles. - 6.
-Close the sprayer valve, shut off the sprayer pump, and shut off the engine. - 7.
+Close the sprayer valve, shut off the sprayer pump, shut off the engine and disconnect the kill cord from the operator presence sensor. - 7.
 Repeat steps 1 through 6 at least 2 more times to ensure that the spray system is fully cleaned.